 Master of Arts in Middle Eastern Languages and Cultures

-The master’s program in Middle Eastern Languages and Cultures offers graduate training in the following core area within the Department:
+The Middle Eastern Languages and Cultures program offers a terminal master's degree in the following core area within the Department:

-The program trains students in research methods for independent investigation, and helps students build the linguistic, textual, and writing skills necessary for academic and professional careers.
+The MELC program trains students in research methods for independent investigation, and helps students build the linguistic, textual, and writing skills necessary for academic and professional careers.
 In consultation with a faculty supervisor or mentor, students design a coherent program of study comprised of 8-9 courses, all or most of which are graduate seminars.
-In the second year of study, students take six hours of thesis coursework or, in rarer cases, a three-hour report course (typically for PhD-track students in literature).
+In the second year of study, students take six hours of thesis coursework or, in rarer cases, a three-hour report course (typically for PhD-track students in literature whose report is done in the form of a publishable article).
 The MA degree is awarded upon completion of the degree requirements and the supervisor’s and 2nd reader's approvals of the MA thesis/report.
 This PDF document outlines the primary differences between a thesis and report.

 A Master of Arts in Middle Eastern Languages and Cultures requires 30 hours of coursework, including 6 hours of thesis coursework, or 3 hours of the report course, culminating in an accepted MA thesis/report.
 Please see this page if you're considering the PhD program upon completion of the MA.